-Snowmaking operations are scheduled to begin in mid-to-late November 2019 or as soon thereafter as sufficiently cold temperatures occur for productive snowmaking to begin.
-Snowmaking operations are planned for mid-November for Mount Sunapee to meet its goal of opening for the Thanksgiving weekend each year.
+Snowmaking operations are scheduled to begin in mid-to-late November 2020 or as soon thereafter as sufficiently cold temperatures occur for productive snowmaking to begin.
+Snowmaking operations are planned for November for Mount Sunapee to meet its goal of opening for the Thanksgiving weekend each year.

-Snowmaking usually begins with nighttime operations in mid-November and expands into around-the-clock snowmaking operations as temperatures become sufficiently cold during the day to rapidly expand snow coverage on the ski trails.
+Snowmaking usually begins with nighttime operations in November and expands into around-the-clock snowmaking operations as temperatures become sufficiently cold during the day to rapidly expand snow coverage on the ski trails.

-Snowmaking operations take place during the months of November, December, January, February and March, and have averaged approximately 702 hours per season for the past five (5) years.
-The 2018-19 season began with cold temperatures in November and December.
+Snowmaking operations take place during the months of November, December, January, February and March.